hackoregon/linux-laptop-setup/README.md

             Shutdown this notebook server (y/[n])?

         Enter "y" to shut down Jupyter.
-    -   Database / SQL / GIS: Install PostgreSQL and PostGIS by typing `./postgres`.
-This will install PostgreSQL and PostGIS and create a PostgreSQL super-user with the same user ID as your Linux user ID.
+    -   Database / SQL / GIS: type `./postgres` to install PostgreSQL and PostGIS.
+This will install PostgreSQL 9.5 and PostGIS 2.2 and create a PostgreSQL super-user with the same user ID as your Linux user ID.

         Note that as installed, the PostgreSQL service is only accessible inside the workstation / laptop.
 If you need to expose it to a local area network, you'll need to do some configuration.
     -   QGIS and PgAdmin3 GUI tools: Type `./qgis-pgadmin3` to install PgAdmin3, the QGIS (Quantum GIS) desktop GUI, and the QGIS map server.
-    -   VirtualBox and Vagrant hosting (64-bit VA bare metal only): If you want to host VirtualBox guests or Vagrant boxes, type `./vbox-vagrant`.
+    -   VirtualBox and Vagrant hosting (64-bit VA bare metal only): If you want to host or build VirtualBox guests or Vagrant boxes, type `./vbox-vagrant`.
 During the installation you'll be asked to accept the VirtualBox Extension Pack's Personal Use and Evaluation License (PUEL).
+You may have to press `Tab` on the first screen to get to the `OK` button.
 You will need to log out and back in again after the install to join the `vboxusers` group.
-In theory this works on a 32-bit host but I don't recommend it.
-    -   Git Large File Storage: we used this last year for Crop Compass.
-Note that GitHub charges money for both storage and download bandwidth for this, so be careful!
-If you need it, type `./git-lfs`.

 Advanced tools
 --------------